sangstar/sangstar.github.io/docs/_posts/2023-06-03-bayes-logistic.markdown

 $$ = \frac{\exp{(-(\mathbf{w}  \cdot  \mathbf{x} + b))}}{1+\exp{(-(\mathbf{w}  \cdot  \mathbf{x} + b))}}$$

 Keep in mind, logistic regression in NLP *does not require* a specific structure for the features -- it doesn't have to be a bag of words or word embeddings or whatever.
 Any property from the input can be a feature.
 I've already written an article talking about decision boundaries in logistic regression, but I want to stress that this existence of a decision boundary to make predictions is what makes this model discriminative, and its linearity is what makes it a linear classifier -- that and the fact that we use a weighted (but linear) sum of features to make a prediction.
 Naive Bayes does this too, remember?

+$$c_{NB} = \underset{c \in C}{\text{argmax}} \ \log{P(c)} \ \underset{i}{\sum} \log{P(w_i \vert c)}$$

 However, the topic of whether naive Bayes is a linear classifier or not is actually a bit complicated.

-$$c_{NB} = \underset{c \in C}{\text{argmax}} \ \log{P(c)} \ \underset{i}{\sum} \log{P(w_i \vert c)}$$
+What I've written above is after some assumptions, simplifications, and modifications to reduce underflow.
+Let's look at this again.

 ## An aside: a common misconception about naive Bayes as a linear classifier
 If you Google whether Naive Bayes is a linear classifier, lots of stuff you'll read will say that it is, yet at the same time looking at images of naive Bayes will show non-linear decision boundaries.
 What gives?
 Hopefully this will clear things up.